zuozhenggh/learning-library/data-management-library/database/options/multitenant-selfservice.md

 If you already have an ssh key pair, you may use that to connect to your environment.
 Based on your laptop config, choose the appropriate step to connect to your instance.

-PLEASE NOTE:  If the ssh key is not created correct, you will not be able to connect to your environment and will get errors.
-Please ensure you create your key properly.
+`IMPORTANT:  If the ssh key is not created correct, you will not be able to connect to your environment and will get errors.
+Please ensure you create your key properly. `

 ### For MAC Users ###